Employee Lawsuit Protection

 - Communicate clearly how you enforce your requirements

 - Encourage and enable employees to communicate any issues in the workplace or their performance

 - Establish a specific discipline process and high standards

 Firing an employee is a process in which you, the business owner, are responsible.
 Here’s a four-step discipline plan for employees that can help you avoid an EEOC lawsuit.

-Initially, constructive criticism, further instructions and feedback (good or bad) are delivered verbally.
+Initially, deliver constructive criticism, further instructions and feedback (good or bad) verbally.
 This is as simple as communicating to your employee that there is a performance issue or conflict in the workplace that he or she needs to assess.

 If an employee’s subpar behavior or performance persists, you write down exactly what the performance issue is.
 Then reference the job description that they interviewed for with your performance expectations, discipline process and responsibilities clearly defined.
 Provide a copy to the employee.
 This all becomes a pillar in your case against an EEOC charge.

-Before firing your employee, the final management discipline action is to have an affirmative written agreement that specifies the performance or behavior that needs to be corrected.
+Before firing your employee, the final management discipline action is to provide an affirmative written agreement.
+It should generally specify the performance or behavior that the employee needs to improve.
 The agreement will tie everything together, the employee agreement with employee responsibilities, performance expectations as well as your discipline plan.
 In the agreement the employee should agree to specific changes in his or her performance and behavior.